op7ic/unix_collector/README.md

 * OpenBSD
 * Probably others as well.

+# Features

+* Runs everything from a single script
+* No installation, external libraries needed

 # Script Activities

 * Enumerate basic host information such as kernel version, processes, hostname and save details in output directory.